javierbrea/cypress-fail-fast/README.md

 ## Limitations and notes

 * All spec files will be loaded, even after entering "skip mode", but every tests and hooks inside them will be skipped.
-* The `spec` strategy does not work in headed mode, because for Cypress events it is like running a single spec.
+* The `spec` strategy does not work in headed mode, because for Cypress events it is like running a single spec, so all remaining tests will be skipped.

 ## Configuration